-Yes, citrine can go in water.
-Citrine is a variety of quartz that is abundant in nature and does not dissolve in water.
+Yes, citrine can go in the water.
+Citrine does not dissolve in water.

 CAN CITRINE GO IN SALT WATER?

-In general, putting citrine in salt water for an extended period of time is not advisable as it can lead to breakage or discoloration of the stone.
-If you must cleanse your citrine in salt water, rinse it thoroughly afterward and dry it completely to prevent further damage.
+Placing citrine in salt water for extended periods is not advisable as it can lead to breakage or discoloration of the stone.

 CAN CITRINE BE IN THE SUN?

-Citrine is a translucent quartz that you should not expose to sunlight.
-If you expose citrine to sunlight, its color will change due to the trace iron in it being affected by UV radiation.
-If you need to cleanse citrine, use a more cautious approach such as running water, smudging, or meditation.
+Citrine is a form of translucent quartz that you should not expose to sunlight.
+If you expose citrine to UV rays, its color will fade due to its trace iron.

 WHAT IS THE DIFFERENCE BETWEEN CITRINE VS. AMETHYST?